-Marc is Mark with the final k filed down to a softer stop—a small orthographic gesture that carries continental weather.
-The Welsh adopted it early, and the name also anchors itself in French and Catalan, where it sits with a little more sophistication than its English cousin.
-The root is Roman Mars, the war god, though centuries of usage have rubbed the martial edge off entirely.
-Marc Chagall floated it through twentieth-century art; Marc Bolan made it glam.
-One syllable, steady, adult.
-It's the kind of name that wears a dark coat well and doesn't need to introduce itself twice.
+Marc is Mark with the final k gentled to a soft stop — a small orthographic decision that carries significant continental weather.
+The Welsh adopted it early, and the form also anchors itself in French and Catalan, where it sits with just a shade more sophistication than its English cousin, as though it spent a year in Paris and came back knowing how to order wine.
+The root is Roman: Mars, the war god, though centuries of Christian calendars and European usage have rubbed the martial edge off almost entirely.

 Popularity